Visual Identity Standards - Guidelines

-The academic and tagline signatures form the foundation upon which the MSU Visual Identity Program is built.
+The official University signature forms the foundation upon which the MSU Visual Identity Program is built.
 The crest in the signature incorporates a shield reflecting the traditional one that is part of the official MSU seal.
 The shape also is an architectural element of one of MSU's historic buildings, thereby tying this image to the history and tradition of the institution.

 The signature is designed to be used as ONE UNIT, as shown.
 The official University signature should be used with all communications produced by the university.
-The following guidelines apply when using the signatures:
+The following guidelines apply:

-- For official Web pages, the signature must appear at the top of the page on either the right or left.
+For official Web pages, the signature must appear at the top of the page on either the right or left.

 This diagram indicates the staging specifications for the signature.
 The signature must be surrounded on all sides by the specified clear space to separate it distinctly from any other graphic elements.
 This clear space and separation from other elements provide graphic impact and preserve the integrity of the signature.